ipfs/kubo/docs/config.md

 Enable hole punching for NAT traversal when port forwarding is not possible.

-When enabled, go-ipfs will coordinate with the counterparty using a [relayed connection](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md), to [upgrade to a direct connection](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) through a NAT/firewall whenever possible.
+When enabled, Kubo will coordinate with the counterparty using a [relayed connection](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md), to [upgrade to a direct connection](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md) through a NAT/firewall whenever possible.